 - The actual corneal reshaping is typically done by a laser and lasts less than a minute for each eye.
 The whole procedure takes about twenty to thirty minutes from start to finish.

-- Going through the procedure without general anesthesia (being put to sleep) will mean less recovery time and less overall health risks.
+- Going through the procedure without general anesthesia (being put to sleep) will mean less recovery time and fewer overall health risks.

 What Happens During LASIK surgery?